Updated January 28, 2019.

-- The chart below provides an estimate of your initial investment for 1 Chili’s Grill & Bar Restaurant based on the company’s experience with its Prototype 16 building.
+- The chart below provides an estimate of your initial investment for one Chili’s Grill & Bar Restaurant based on the company’s experience with its Prototype ST4500 building.
 Your actual costs may vary significantly from these estimates.

-- Prototype 16 is a free-standing building which includes a facility of approximately 6,028 square feet (which includes 363 square feet for a walk-in cooler/freezer).
-Prototype 16 has a total seating capacity of 246 seats consisting of 172 seats in the dining area and 74 seats in the bar area of the building.
+- The Prototype ST4500 is a free-standing building, which includes a facility of approximately 4,249 square feet (plus 262 square feet for walk-in cooler/freezer).
+Prototype ST4500 has a total seating capacity of 164 seats consisting of 134 seats in the dining area and 30 seats in the bar area of the building.

-- Chili’s reserves the right to modify Prototype 16 or develop new prototypes, and all franchisees will be required to use the prototype then used by Chili’s for each of their franchised Chili’s Restaurants.
+- Chili’s reserves the right to modify Prototype ST4500 or develop new prototypes, and all franchisees will be required to use the prototype then used by Chili’s for each of their franchised Chili’s restaurants.

 - Changes in existing prototypes or development of new prototypes may increase or otherwise change the initial investment costs described below.

-- This figure represents the initial franchise fee for each restaurant and does not include the development fee.
+- The low end of the range represents the initial franchise fee for each Restaurant developed under a Development Agreement and does not include the development fee.

 - Due to the cost of land acquisition, the premises for Chili’s Restaurants are normally leased.
 These amounts assume that you will lease the premises for the Restaurant and do not include costs of land acquisition.

-- If land for the Restaurant site is purchased, purchase costs will vary significantly depending on the market in which the Chili’s Restaurant will be located; however, these costs generally range from $500,000 to $1,500,000 based on Chili’s experience in acquiring Restaurant sites nationwide.
+- If land for the Restaurant site is purchased, purchase costs will vary significantly depending on the market in which the Chili’s Restaurant prototype restaurant will be located; however, these costs generally range from $400,000 to $1,500,000 based on Chili’s experience in acquiring restaurant sites nationwide.

 - Land and site preparation costs will vary substantially depending on the lot size, geographic area, and market conditions.
 Costs related to evaluation of the Restaurant site are not included in this estimate.